basp/raina/README.md

 Essentially this is just a case of curiousity and the desire to have a new toy to program and play with (i.e. calculating code metrics).

-For now the best reference is in my [latest gists](https://gist.github.com/basp).
-Don't even bother looking in `Raina.Cmd` or `Raina.Facts` because they are shamefully just stubbed (in the worst form of stubbed).
+For now the best reference is in my [latest gists](https://gist.github.com/basp) or in the code.
+Don't bother looking in `Raina.Cmd` or `Raina.Facts` because they are shamefully stubbed.